impress-org/support-manual/principles-of-providing-excellent-support/frictionless-support.md

 > 2. Quick Summary of the Problem {summarize the users problem succinctly}
 > 3. How Did I Verify the Problem? {Did you replicate it outside the user's site? \(provide steps\); Saw it on the user's site? \(provide steps\), Have additional info like screenshots? \(provide them in the Note\)}
 > 4. What I think Resolution Looks Like {describe what a Great Rating resolution for this ticket would look like}
 > 5. What is keeping me from Resolution {describe what is keeping you from getting that Great Rating resolution.
-If it's development, then focus on the Github issue, not escalating this ticket in Support}
+If it's development, then focus on the product feedback, not escalating this ticket in Support}

 ### Angry Customers